Really-Simple-Plugins/wp-consent-level-api/readme.md

 Does usage of this API prevent third party cookies from being set?
 ------------------------------------------------------------------
 Primary this API is aimed at compliant setting of first party cookies by WordPress plugins.
 If such a plugin triggers for example Facebook, usage of this API will be of help.
-If a user embeds a facebook iframe, a cookie blocker is needed that initially disables the iframe and or scripts.
+If a user manually embeds a facebook iframe, a cookie blocker is needed that initially disables the iframe and or scripts.

 Third party scripts have to blocked by a cookie blocking functionality in a consent management plugin.
 To do this in core would be to intrusive, and is also not applicable to all users: only users with visitors from opt in regions such as the European Union require such a feature.
 Such a feature also has a risk of breaking things.
 Additionally, blocking these and showing a nice placeholder, requires even more sophisticated code, all of which should in my opinion not be part of WordPress core, for the same reasons.

+That said, the consent API can be used to decide if an iframe or script should be blocked.

 How does it work?
 -----------------